 Your medical records

-• Your right to see your information is outlined in the Data Protection Act (2018).
-We do not charge you for access to your records.
+• Your right to see your information is outlined in the Data Protection Act (2018)

 • Requesting access to a deceased person’s records is outlined in the Access to Health Records Act (1990).